 Provides learners with well-rounded, comprehensive leadership skills that will enhance personal and organizational effectiveness.
-Leadership skills and abilities have long been viewed as important contributors to success in personal and professional spheres.
-Topics include leadership strategy, critical and distinctive functions and skills of management and leadership, relationship building, servant leadership, leadership communication, and self-awareness and discovery of leadership styles, traits, and abilities.
+Topics include leadership strategy, critical and distinctive functions and skills of management and leadership, relationship building, servant leadership, leadership communication, and self awareness and discovery of leadership styles, traits and abilities.
+This class begins the work associated with Student Learning Experience 1.
+Students will use a variety of assessment tools to learn more about their strengths and weaknesses as a leader.
+Students will begin their journal and reflect on their personal development plan.
+The journal begins in this class and will continue in the next three courses.